Finns: Theories of the origins of Finns

 In the 19th century, the Finnish researcher Matthias Castrén prevailed with the theory that "the original home of Finns" was in west-central Siberia.

 Until the 1970s, most linguists believed that Finns arrived in Finland as late as the first century AD.
 However, accumulating archaeological data suggests that the area of contemporary Finland had been inhabited continuously since the end of the ice age, contrary to the earlier idea that the area had experienced long uninhabited intervals.
-The hunter-gatherer Sami were pushed into the more remote northern regions.
+The hunter-gatherer Sámi were pushed into the more remote northern regions.

 A hugely controversial theory is so-called refugia.
 This was proposed in the 1990s by Kalevi Wiik, a professor emeritus of phonetics at the University of Turku.
 According to this theory, Finno-Ugric speakers spread north as the Ice age ended.
 They populated central and northern Europe, while Basque speakers populated western Europe.
 As agriculture spread from the southeast into Europe, the Indo-European languages spread among the hunter-gatherers.
 In this process, both the hunter-gatherers speaking Finno-Ugric and those speaking Basque learned how to cultivate land and became Indo-Europeanized.
 According to Wiik, this is how the Celtic, Germanic, Slavic, and Baltic languages were formed.
 The linguistic ancestors of modern Finns did not switch their language due to their isolated location.
 The main supporters of Wiik's theory are Professor Ago Künnap of the University of Tartu, Professor Kyösti Julku of the University of Oulu and Associate Professor Angela Marcantonio of the University of Rome.
 Wiik has not presented his theories in peer-reviewed scientific publications.
 Many scholars in Finno-Ugrian studies have strongly criticized the theory.
 Professor Raimo Anttila, Petri Kallio and brothers Ante and Aslak Aikio have rejected Wiik's theory with strong words, hinting strongly to pseudoscience, and even alt-right political biases among Wiik's supporters.
 Moreover, some dismissed the entire idea of refugia, due to the existence even today of arctic and subarctic peoples.
 The most heated debate took place in the Finnish journal Kaltio during autumn 2002.
 Since then, the debate has calmed, each side retaining their positions.
 Genotype analyses across the greater European genetic landscape have provided some credibility to the theory of the Last Glacial Maximum refugia.
 But this does not in any way corroborate or prove that these 'refugia' spoke Uralic/Finnic, as it belies wholly independent variables that are not necessarily coeval (i.e. language spreads and genetic expansions can occur independently, at different times and in different directions).